Tin: Inorganic compounds

 Tin can form many oxides, sulfides, and other chalcogenide derivatives.
 The dioxide SnO_{2} (cassiterite) forms when tin is heated in the presence of air.
 SnO_{2} is amphoteric, which means that it dissolves in both acidic and basic solutions.
 Stannates with the structure [Sn(OH)_{6}]2−, like K_{2}[Sn(OH)_{6}], are also known, though the free stannic acid H_{2}[Sn(OH)_{6}] is unknown.

 Sulfides of tin exist in both the +2 and +4 oxidation states: tin(II) sulfide and tin(IV) sulfide (mosaic gold).

 Hydrides

 Stannane (SnH_{4}), with tin in the +4 oxidation state, is unstable.
 Organotin hydrides are however well known, e.g. tributyltin hydride (Sn(C4H9)3H).
-These compound release transient tributyl tin radicals, which are rare examples of compounds of tin(III).
+These compounds release transient tributyl tin radicals, which are rare examples of compounds of tin(III).

 Organotin compounds

 Organotin compounds, sometimes called stannanes, are chemical compounds with tin–carbon bonds.
 Of the tin compounds, the organic derivatives are commercially the most useful.
 Some organotin compounds are highly toxic and have been used as biocides.
 The first organotin compound to be reported was diethyltin diiodide ((C2H5)2SnI2), reported by Edward Frankland in 1849.

 Most organotin compounds are colorless liquids or solids that are stable to air and water.
 They adopt tetrahedral geometry.
 Tetraalkyl- and tetraaryltin compounds can be prepared using Grignard reagents: